My First 60 Minutes With A Server

 Firewall

-There are a lot of firewalls to choose from [4], but the simplest choice is to go with Ubuntu Uncomplicated Firewall (ufw) [5].
+There are many firewalls to choose from [4], but the simplest choice is to go with Ubuntu Uncomplicated Firewall (ufw) [5].

 # apt update && sudo apt upgrade -y